jirvingphd/jirvingphd.github.io/_posts/2019-03-17-harnessing_seaborn_subplots_for_eda.markdown

 ```
 **See how we first declare i and j to be 0,0 respectively.
 Now we can refer to ax[i,j] and this code would work anywhere** in our figure without having to change the row and column each time.

 **Also, see how when I call set_title,** I specify the title text first (column.capitalize()) and then feed in fontdict=fontTitle.
-This way, the title will be constructed with the font settings that we declared in the beginning of the function, without having to type all of that information for each plot.
+This way, the title will be constructed with the font settings that we declared at the beginning of the function, without having to type all of that information for each plot.

  ### Now here is where things start to get tricky with Seaborn...**